BPINN-EM-Post: Bayesian Physics-Informed Neural Network based Stochastic Electromigration Damage Analysis in the Post-void Phase: Proposed BPINN-EM-Post Framework for Stochastic EM Analysis

-Here, the symbol $\propto$ signifies 'equality up to a constant'.
+{ } here the symbol $\propto$ signifies 'equality up to a constant'.
 The probability of the dataset $P(D)$ is not readily solvable through analytical methods.
 Therefore, in practical scenarios, we only obtain an un-normalized expression $P(\omega|\mathcal{D})$.

-This work \textit{BPINN-EM-Post} employs the Hamiltonian Monte Carlo (HMC) method to navigate the parameter space of our Bayesian Neural Network (BNN) model.
+This work \textit{\textbf{BPINN-EM-Post}} employs the Hamiltonian Monte Carlo (HMC) method to navigate the parameter space of our BNN model.
 HMC is a gradient-based Markov Chain Monte Carlo (MCMC) technique that utilizes Hamiltonian dynamics for parameter exploration.
 Our HMC procedure begins by simulating Hamiltonian dynamics through a numerical integration method, followed by a correction using the Metropolis-Hastings acceptance step.
-Given a dataset $\mathcal{D}$, we postulate the target posterior distribution for $\omega$ as follows:
+Given a dataset $\mathcal{D}$, we postulate the target posterior distribution for $\omega$ as shown in Eq.~\eqref{eq:posterior},

-Here, $U(\omega) = -\log(P(\mathcal{D}|\omega)) - \log(P(\omega))$ serves as the potential energy in the system.
-To sample from the posterior distribution, HMC introduces an auxiliary momentum variable $r$, which is used to formulate a Hamiltonian system:
+{ } where $U(\omega) = -\log(P(\mathcal{D}|\omega)) - \log(P(\omega))$ serves as the potential energy in the system.
+To sample from the posterior distribution, HMC introduces an auxiliary momentum variable $r$, which is used to formulate a Hamiltonian system as,

-Here, $M$ is a mass matrix usually set to be the identity matrix, $I$.
-HMC then generates samples from the joint distribution of $(\omega,r)$ as:
+{ } Here, $M$ is a mass matrix usually set as identity matrix.
+HMC then generates samples from the joint distribution of $(\omega,r)$ as,

-Here, the samples of $\omega$ have a marginal distribution as we discard the samples of $r$.
-These samples are derived from the following Hamiltonian dynamics:
+{ } where the samples of $\omega$ have a marginal distribution as we discard the samples of $r$.
+These samples are derived from the following Hamiltonian dynamics as in Eq.~\eqref{eq:hamiltonian_dynamics},

-Eq~\eqref{eq:hamiltonian_dynamics} is discretized through the leapfrog method, and the Metropolis-Hastings step is employed to minimize the discretization error.
-More details on the HMC algorithm is explained in ~\cite{Yang:JCP'19}.
+{ } Eq.~\eqref{eq:hamiltonian_dynamics} is discretized through the leapfrog method, and the Metropolis-Hastings step is employed to minimize the discretization error.
+More implementation details on the HMC algorithm are explained in~\cite{Yang:JCP'19}.

-\subsection{Estimation of variations in EM stress}
+\subsection{Estimation of Variations in EM Stress}

-Using HMC, we sample the optimal Bayesian network parameters, $\omega$, to generate samples of flux information, $\left\{\tilde{\mathbf{F}}(\mathbf{x};\omega^{(i)})\right\}_{i=1}^M$.
+Using HMC, we sample the optimal Bayesian network parameters, $\omega$, to generate samples of flux information, $ \left\{\tilde{\mathbf{F}}(\mathbf{x};\omega^{(i)})\right\}_{i=1}^M$.
 From these, we derive samples of $\{\mathbf{F}^-\}$ and $\{\mathbf{F}^+\}$.
 For each wire segment, these flux samples are used to compute $M$ stress solution samples, $\{\tilde{\sigma}(x,t)\}$.